Best Car Insurance in Maryland for 2025 [10 Standout Companies]

 • Drivers under 21 may not have alcohol of any kind in their system

-• If under 18 the driver cannot drive with passengers under 18 who are not immediate family members for the first 151 days
+• If under 18, the driver cannot drive with passengers under 18 who are not immediate family members for the first 151 days

-• No driving between 12 A.M. and 5 A.M. unless supervised by a driver who is 21 or older and has three years of driving experience or you are driving to or from work or official school-sanctioned activity
+• No driving between 12 A.M. and 5 A.M. unless supervised by a driver who is 21 or older and has three years of driving experience or you are driving to or from work or an official school-sanctioned activity

 • Must use a safety belt